achuajays/achuajays/Readme.md

 # 💫 About Me:
-I'm currently working IN AOT Technologies<br>I looking to collaborate on Artificial intelligence and Machine learning projects <br>I am looking for help with learning and building new skill and projects
+I'm currently working IN AOT Technologies

 ## 🌐 Socials: